BP oil well blowout in North Alaska

 In Shelby County, Alabama in 2016, the Colonial Pipeline was damaged twice in the course of two months, spilling a combined total of 588,000 gallons of refined gas and oil.
 Two workers were killed and another four injured in the incidents.
 The spills also caused a temporary spike in gas prices throughout the southeast, affecting millions of motorists.

-In 2003, the Colonial pipeline company paid a civil penalty of $34 million dollars to the Environmental Protection Agency after it was found that multiple oil spills from the company’s facilities during the late 1990's had caused "significant environmental damage" to southeastern waterways.
+In 2003, the Colonial pipeline company paid a civil penalty of $34 million to the Environmental Protection Agency after it was found that multiple oil spills from the company’s facilities during the late 1990s had caused "significant environmental damage" to southeastern waterways.

 In addition to the Deepwater Horizon spill, other facilities operated by BP have been at the center of many of the most notable petroleum-related accidents in recent years.

 In 2005, an explosion at the company’s Texas City Refinery killed 15 workers and injured 180 more.
 An investigation by the US Chemical Safety and Hazard Investigation Board found that the disaster was largely the result of cost-cutting measures undertaken by the company and that BP had failed to implement multiple safety procedures before the accident.
 The company was charged with multiple criminal violations of environmental laws and was given an initial fine of $21 million by the Occupational Safety and Health Administration (OSHA).
-In 2009, the company was fined an additional $87 million when it was found that they had failed to address the safety hazards that lead to the Texas City explosion.
+In 2009, the company was fined an additional $87 million when it was found to have failed to address the safety hazards that led to the Texas City explosion.

 In 2006, a corroded pipeline in northern Alaska jointly controlled by BP, ExxonMobil and ConocoPhillips burst, releasing 212,252 gallons of crude oil into the surrounding wilderness.
 Once again, investigators found the company to be responsible for the accident.
 The company had knowingly failed to perform the required maintenance on the pipeline and had ignored multiple warnings from its own employees.
 BP and its partners subsequently paid a $20 million fine for the accident and an additional $255 million to the state of Alaska.